Men's Guest Attire: What To Wear To A Summer Wedding

 Above all else, when you're dressing up for a wedding (whether it's formal or more casual), make sure your clothes actually fit!
 There's no bigger mistake a man can make when attempting to dress up than when he throws on some loose-fitting misshapen shirt or pair of pants.

-If the wedding calls for a dress code that’s anything less than formal, go for a khaki or lighter-than-navy blue suit.
-These lighter shade suits aren’t tacky like the powder blue and orange suits that Harry and Lloyd introduced us to; they’re just different enough from the black, dark blue, or dark grey suits that others will be wearing to make you stand out in a tasteful manner.
+If the wedding calls for a dress code that's anything less than formal, go for a khaki or lighter-than-navy blue suit.
+These lighter shade suits will make you stand out in a tasteful manner.
 Additionally, these colors work well with just about any wedding location.
 To really make your tie pop with a suit like this, pair it with a white or very light blue shirt.